Coming up next, our final news roundup and information overload hour.

 You hear me, Secretary of State of Maine?

-Uh, why is it that Vice President Harris, whenever they talk about the possibility Joe may not be on the ticket?
+Why is it that Vice President Harris, whenever they talk about the possibility Joe may not be on the ticket, why is it then possible that it's like Kamala Harris is just like an afterthought.

 Nobody wants her to replace him.

-Uh or they mentioned Gavin Newsom, although I'm not sure it was such a good idea for him to give free health care to every illegal immigrant.
+Or they mentioned Gavin Newsom, although I'm not sure it was such a good idea for him to give free health care to every illegal immigrant.

-Uh it why is it there's no Democrats saying, yeah, she'd be a great replacement for Joe?
+Why is it there's no Democrats saying, yeah, she'd be a great replacement for Joe?

 That is historic lows for a vice president.

-And when I reported this book, I talked to Democrats and talked to people in Washington, DC.
+And when I reported this book, I talked to Democrats and talked to people in Washington, D.C.

 So many of them don't even like her, let alone root for her.